jaredb7/translink-opiaproxy/README.md

 - `OPIA.API.Proxy.Tests` - Some integration tests that exercise the `OPIA.API.Proxy` Web API controller methods by actually hitting the running application.
 You'll very quickly be able to see the possibilities by at these tests.

 ## How do I get started?
+- In order to build it, you'll need to **enable NuGet package restore** first, so that VS can automatically download missing dependencies.

 - Have a look at the sample console application to see how it connects, makes a request, and manipulates the results.
 There's also some source code available as LinqPad script(s).
 See the **Samples\LinqPad** folder.
 If you don't know what LinqPad is, you should try it (http://www.linqpad.net/).
 It's awesome.
 You can open the script(s) in a text editor tho.

     If using LinqPad, remember to add the `MS Web API Client` NuGet package, and a reference to the `OPIA.API.Contracts` assembly DLL.